First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Ontology-Mediated Atomic and Positive Instance Queries

 \section{Ontology-Mediated Atomic and Positive Instance Queries}

-Using (variations) of \LTL{} to query temporal data has a long tradition, going back more than 30 years~\cite{DBLP:conf/ictl/Chomicki94}.
-In fact, by Kamp's famous theorem~\cite{phd-kamp}, propositional temporal logic over discrete (and more general Dedekind complete) linear orders has the same expressive power as monadic first-order logic, and so \LTL{} supplies a user-friendly query language without sacrificing expressivity.
+We use as our main query language positive temporal concepts and roles.
+The most important alternative options are (fragments of) two-sorted first-order logic, and we first briefly motivate our choice.
+The restriction to positive fragments is standard in OBDA since the use of negation, implication, or universal quantification hardly yields satisfactory answers to queries.
+For those connectives, an epistemic semantics appears to be more appropriate; we shall discuss it in Section~\ref{sec:omq}.
+Using (variations of) \LTL{} to query temporal data has a long tradition, going back more than 30 years~\cite{DBLP:conf/ictl/Chomicki94}.
+In fact, by Kamp's celebrated theorem~\cite{phd-kamp}, propositional temporal logic over discrete (and more general Dedekind complete) linear orders has the same expressive power as monadic first-order logic, and so \LTL{} supplies a user-friendly query language without sacrificing expressivity.
 An analogous result can be proved for the positive fragment of \LTL~\cite{AIJ21}.
-Unfortunately, expressive completeness of \LTL{} is lost in the two-dimensional case when compared with two-sorted first-order logic; see~\cite{DBLP:conf/edbt/TomanN96} in the continuous case and~\cite{DBLP:conf/pods/AbiteboulHB96} in the discrete case.
-This non-expressive completeness result is less relevant under the open-world semantics of OBDA, however, since the use of negation, implication, or universal quantification hardly yields satisfactory answers to queries in OBDA.
-For those connectives, an epistemic semantics appears to be more appropriate.
+It follows that as far as querying the temporal evolution of a single individual is concerned, we do not lose any expressive power compared to positive monadic first-order logic.
+In contrast, in the 2D case our language does have less expressive power than positive two-sorted first-order logic since already the atemporal part of our queries only captures tree-shaped positive existential queries rather than arbitrary positive existential queries.
+We believe this restriction is justified as it leads to a user-friendly variable-free query language complementing the language used in the ontology.
+The extension of our results to a language supporting arbitrary positive existential queries is non-trivial and left for future work.

 We now introduce our basic language for querying temporal knowledge bases.
 It consists of \emph{positive temporal concepts}, $\varkappa$, and \emph{positive temporal roles}, $\varrho$, that are defined by the following grammar: